Skip to content

 Session(app)

-# When running the Flask application via a console script
+# if you launch the Flask application via a console script

 if name == '__main__':